 Putney certainly isn’t short of pubs, and historical ones at that.
 The Green Man, located opposite Putney Heath, was used as a post-duel watering hole and a hideout for notorious highwaymen in the seventeenth and eighteenth centuries.
 The criminals would pray on the drunk revellers as they left the public house, before following and robbing them – it is rumoured the infamous Dick Turpin hid his pistols in a room upstairs, although there is little solid proof to back up the story.
 The nearby Telegraph, nestled amongst the trees of the heath, also has a history of criminal activity – but now, thankfully, it is a city pub with a village feel, popular with locals in the summer.
-Something of a hidden gem, Putney’s oldest pub, (The Green man and The Telegraph have undergone renovations and building modifications over the centuries), is nestled at the end of Waterman Street, just off the Lower Richmond Road.
+Something of a hidden gem, Putney’s oldest pub The Arab Boy, (The Green Man and The Telegraph have undergone renovations and building modifications over the centuries), is nestled at the end of Waterman Street, just off Lower Richmond Road.
 Dating back to 1826, the public house sits on the site of an old coaching house and blacksmith’s forge, and pumped builders working on the rail extensions full of warming ale at the end of the eighteenth century.

 Despite the variety of pubs, bars and clubs in the area, there are certainly a few Putney favourites.
 One of Putney’s many Youngs pubs, the riverside Duke’s Head is a summertime favourite with locals and visitors alike.
 With an upstairs pub-feel restaurant and the cellar bar, revellers in need of a cooling pint or two often spill out onto the street and opposite pavement, leaning against the railings of the Thames.
 Its neighbour, The Star and Garter, is a stylish pub with a number of event spaces available for private hire.
 Both pubs do come into trouble on occasion with their proximity to the Thames, as the tide can occasionally get higher than the bottom of the river’s railings and spill across the road.
 Other favourites include The Spotted Horse, with its hidden roof terrace, and The Coat & Badge, with its not-so-hidden terrace that is often as full in the winter as it is in the summer, with long benches and heaters scattered between tables.